Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Display Posts Widget: remove overly opinionated CSS.
+* GIF Block: improve compatibility with the AMP plugin.
 * Shortcodes: bring more of our shortcodes to meet current WordPress Coding Standards to help us maintain these features in the future.

 **Bug fixes**